-There are people who have a stake in perpetuating this myth
+Some people have a stake in this term

 I'm fine with branding, as long as we all understand that it's just that.
-A story you either buy into, or you don't.
-Not reality, and certainly not scientifically confirmed truth.
+It's not scientifically verified truth.

 Those folks are doing wonderful and useful work.
-I don't have any problem with their teachings or their message.
+I don't have a problem with their teachings or their message.
 I have a problem with fake science.

 That's exactly the point.